juju/docs/src/en/reference-release-notes.md

   guiding Juju to the correct management network all aid in keeping your infrastructure running smoothly.

+  For highlights of this release, please see the [What's new in 2.4][whats-new] page in the documentation.
+Further details are below.

   ## New and improved.

   **Bionic support**